joelferek/Assign4/README.md

 2. **About Us:** The second page gives a quick summary of what we are (as a mock).
 We act as an up and coming business.
 It gives a description of what we do.
 3. **Additions:** Because we are a newer company/website, we have a page where we talk about what we plan to add or improve.
 4. **City Activities:** This page shows other activities available in the city that you choose.
 All that needs to be done is to enter the city ID, and it will redirect you to a page where it shows the activity.
-5. **Average Temperature:** This page shows the average temperature of the city that you choose.
-You enter the cityID and then it returns the average temperature.
+5. **City Info:** This page shows you all the info about that city of the cityID that you put in.
+If you put in the cities ID it will give you all the info stored about that city.
 6. **[Placeholder for Service Providers (SPs)]**

 ## Joel Ferek APIs

 - **City Activities API:** My first API shows activities available in the city that you choose.
 This is convenient because our application's purpose is to give people things to do based on the weather.
-- **Average Weather API:** My second API shows the average weather per city.
-This can be a useful device to be able to tell which city you would like to visit.
-Depending on if certain weather conditions bother you or not.
+- **Average Weather API:** My second API shows the all the details of the city that we have available.
+This is good for the user because it gives all the information possible.

 # References